Streams

 So far in this chapter, we have mostly stuck to individual futures.
 The one big exception was the async channel we used.
 Recall how we used the receiver for our async channel in the “Message Passing” earlier in the chapter.
 The async recv method produces a sequence of items over time.
 This is an instance of a much more general pattern, often called a stream.

-A sequence of items is something we have seen before, when we looked at the Iterator trait in Chapter 13, but there are two differences between iterators and the async channel receiver.
+A sequence of items is something we’ve seen before, when we looked at the Iterator trait in Chapter 13, but there are two differences between iterators and the async channel receiver.
 The first difference is the element of time: iterators are synchronous, while the channel receiver is asynchronous.
 The second difference is the API.
 When working directly with an Iterator, we call its synchronous next method.
-With a trpl::Receiver, we call an asynchronous recv method instead, but these APIs otherwise feel very similar.
+With the trpl::Receiver stream in particular, we called an asynchronous recv method instead, but these APIs otherwise feel very similar.

-That similarity is not a coincidence.
-A stream is like an asynchronous form of iteration.
-Whereas the trpl::Receiver specifically waits to receive messages, though, a general-purpose stream API needs to be much more general: it will just provide the next item like Iterator does, but asynchronously.
-In fact, this is roughly how it works in Rust, so we can actually create a stream from any iterator.
-As with an iterator, we can work with a stream by calling its next method, and then awaiting the output, as in Listing 17-30.
+That similarity isn’t a coincidence.
+A stream is similar to an asynchronous form of iteration.
+Whereas the trpl::Receiver specifically waits to receive messages, though, the general-purpose stream API is much more general: it provides the next item the way Iterator does, but asynchronously.
+The similarity between iterators and streams in Rust means we can actually create a stream from any iterator.
+As with an iterator, we can work with a stream by calling its next method and then awaiting the output, as in Listing 17-30.

 Filename: src/main.rs